Le Puy du Fou

-Le Puy du Fou (/fr/) is a historical theme park in Les Epesses, in the Pays de la Loire region of western France.
-It receives more than 2 million visitors every year, making it one of the most popular theme parks in France.
-In 2024, it was the third most visited theme park in France, behind Disneyland Paris and Parc Astérix, with 2.8 million annual visitors.
+Le Puy du Fou (/fr/; lit. "the jester's hill") is a theme park in Les Epesses, in the Pays de la Loire region of western France.
+It receives more than two million visitors every year, making it one of the most popular theme parks in France.
+In 2025, it was the second most visited theme park in France, behind Disneyland Paris.

 History

 The idea of Puy du Fou originated in 1977, when Philippe de Villiers, a 27-year-old student, decided to create an original show named "Cinéscénie".

 On 13 June 1977, Villiers discovered the ruins of an old Renaissance castle in the village of Les Epesses, near Cholet, and wrote a story about a (fictitious) local family named Maupillier (the real name of a soldier of Vendée at the time of the conflict between Vendée and the French Republic during the French Revolution), detailing the family's history from that period until World War II.

 Philippe de Villiers organized an association of 600 members (3,650 today) named "l'Association du Puy du Fou", whose current president is his son, Nicolas de Villiers.
 When Cinéscénie first started in June 1978, the show did not have great success.
 But during the first season, it flourished and continued to grow from there.
 It has since spawned its own micro-industry of actors, prop-makers, and trainers for horse riding and sword fighting, which both feature in the show.
 Since 1988, the "Académies Junior" have organized yearly showings of Cinéscénie, such as at the Paris Paname in the "Halle Renaissance" of the Grand Parc in March 2008.

-In August 1980, the President of the French Republic, Valéry Giscard d’Estaing, visited Puy du Fou and attended the Cinéscénie show.
+In August 1980, the President of the French Republic, Valéry Giscard d'Estaing, visited Puy du Fou and attended the Cinéscénie show.

 In June 1987, the Prime Minister at the time — and future President of France — Jacques Chirac was hosted by Philippe de Villiers at Puy du Fou.
 He attended the Cinéscénie show alongside former Prime Minister Raymond Barre and the leader of the National Front, Jean-Marie Le Pen.

 The Grand Parc of the Puy du Fou was opened near the Cinéscénie in 1989, and is today one of the most popular theme parks in France.
 In 2011, the Grand Parc hosted the team presentations before the Tour de France, which was set to begin in the Vendée.